miniwms/Mini-WMS/miniWMSConfiguration.md

   </tr>
 </table>

-<p>Proper configuration/setup of the above steps will help streamline the receiving, orders allocation and picking processes in your mini-warehouse.
-Hence maintain a good stock integrity</p>
+<p>Proper configuration of the above steps will streamline receiving, order allocation, and picking processes in your mini-warehouse, helping you maintain a high fulfillment rate and strong stock integrity.</p>

 <h2>Configuration</h2>
 <table style="width: 100%; border-collapse: collapse;">